 10 Questions with ...
 Ben Dumas

-We got our start a few years ago when Ricky Young [guitar, vocals] and Joel King [bass, vocals] were hanging out in Nashville, doing their own music projects, but had the idea of starting a band with multiple singers.
-They started writing songs and then ran in to Taylor Burns [guitar, vocals], out in Austin and he was really into the idea as well.
-Then I came along on drums.
+We got our start a few years ago when Ricky Young (guitar, vocals) and Joel Bass (vocals) were hanging out in Nashville, doing their own music projects, but had the idea of starting a band with multiple singers.
+Sort of like The Band or CSNY.
+They started writing songs and then ran in to Taylor Burns (guitar, vocals) out in Austin and he was really into the idea as well.
+Then I came along.

-4. The Wild Feathers have had the pleasure of being on the same bill as Bob Dylan, Willie Nelson and Gary Clark Jr., to name a few.
-Who have been your inspirations growing up that also inspire you today?
+4. The Wild Feathers have had the pleasure of being on the same bill as Bob Dylan, Willie Nelson and Gary Clark Jr. to name a few.
+Who have been your inspirations growing up who also inspire you today?

 5. What did you learn between your self-titled debut album and playing live, that you felt you wanted to infuse into Lonely Is A Lifetime?

 Most of the songs we have written for this new record came about in a live, full band setting.
 We played so many shows together since the debut record so we wanted to incorporate that big live sound on this record and I feel like we definitely made that happen.

 6. What was the inspiration for your new single, "Overnight"?
 Did you help come up with the treatment for the video as well?

 The inspiration for "Overnight" came from looking around and seeing other bands who were trying to make it to the top so fast without even putting in the real meaningful work.
 Then it kind of turned into a broader commentary on how we are living in a society now where things are so disposable and how that can be damaging.